kfa408/Chrome_extension_tabs/docs/README.md

 For when some tabs are needed for a certain period of time, but not long enough or important enough to bookmark.

+## Obtain the extension

+To obtain this extension, go to the page on [chrome web store](https://chrome.google.com/webstore/detail/tabs-cache-and-management/ecgfkcddifhjofkeagepcffjakglmoog/)

+## Disclaimer:

+Even though this extension asks for permission on reading browsing history, it actually does not read your browsing history.
+It only stores (on your local computer) the urls that you want to select and store.
+It is not trying to spy your browsing history.

+All the code is in this github repo, so one can verify that I am not trying to spy anyone.

 ## Usage
 - Use Shift/Command to select a few tabs: